They approach you with their puppy eyes, they pull on your clothes. “I’m hungry,” they say. “I’m sick.”

 My friend nodded.

-“Well those 2 arms can possibly play a percussion, paint, make food, clap to his singing – anything.
+“Well those 2 arms and hands can possibly play a percussion, paint, make food, clap to his singing – anything.
 He could make an effort and get money for a quality of his.
 Maybe one he hasn’t even discovered yet.
 I won’t give money to someone asking for pity,” I said.

 This my friends is why, I don’t pity beggars – I want them to earn money yes, food costs money and medicine, if they need it, too.
 I want them to earn money, but not out of pity.
-Instead I’d like to see them empowered and know they are worth that money, I want them to enhance their qualities and be proud when they hear the caching of that money dropping into their hat.
+Instead I’d like to see them empowered and know they are worth that money, I want them to enhance their qualities and be proud when they hear the caching of the money dropping into their hat.

 Never, and I say never give children money.